demetr1ce/nodejs-aws-api/README.md

 ## Installation

 Clone the repo onto your local machine.
 Run <code>npm i</code>.
-After creating your dynamobd on AS, create a .env file with your AWS settings.
+After creating your dynamobd on AWS, create a .env file with your AWS settings.

+Run <code>nodemon app.js</code> and test using Postman.

 ## Environmental files